HobnobMancer/cazy_webscraper/docs/source/index.rst

 Development and issues
 -----------------------

-If there are additional features you wish to be added, or having consistent problemms with the scraper, please raise and issue at the GitHub repository.
+If there are additional features you wish to be added, having consistent problemms with the scraper, or want to contribute please raise and issue at the GitHub repository.